wmorgan/dcos-docs/1.8/administration/overlay-networks/index.md

 * Both Mesos and Docker containers can communicate from within a single node and between nodes on a cluster.

-* Services can be created such that their traffic is isolated from other traffic coming from any other virtual network or host in the cluster.
+* Services can be created such that their traffic is isolated from other traffic coming from any other overlay network or host in the cluster.

 * They remove the need to worry about potentially overlapping ports in applications, or the need to use nonstandard ports for services to avoid overlapping.